 Let’s start with geography!
 Iowa is in the Midwest of America and became the 29th state in 1846.
-It borders 6 other US states: Minnesota, South Dakota, Nebraska, Missouri and Wisconsin and Illinois which are separated by the Mississippi River (the 2nd longest river in the USA).
-Although when you think of Iowa, the first thought may be ‘corn’, you may be surprised to know that there are actually more PIGS in Iowa than people!
+It borders 6 other US states: Minnesota, South Dakota, Nebraska, Missouri, Wisconsin and Illinois.
+Illinois and Wisconsin are separated by the Mississippi River (the 2nd longest river in the USA).
+Although when you think of Iowa, the first thought may be ‘corn’.
+You may be surprised to know that there are actually more PIGS in Iowa than people!

 Films/Books/TV and Famous People From Iowa

 - Bill Bryson, the travel writer is from Iowa! – This is literally the ONLY thing I knew about Iowa before moving here.
-I inherited a huge pile of Bill Bryson books from my Grandad and in the books he’d often talk about growing up in Iowa and Des Moines.
+I inherited a huge pile of Bill Bryson books from my Grandad.
+In the books he’d often talk about growing up in Iowa and Des Moines.
 He’s one of my favourite travel writers, some of his books have had me crying with laughter!

 - The book/film ‘The Bridges of Madison County‘ is set in Madison County, Iowa.
-The movie stars Clint Eastwood and Meryl Streep and is based on the covered bridges that can be found in the area.
+The movie stars Clint Eastwood and Meryl Streep.
+It is based on the covered bridges that can be found in the area!